Skip to main content

 id: 1,

-circuitId: 'credentialAtomicQuerySigV2',
+circuitId: "credentialAtomicQuerySigV2",

 query: {

-allowedIssuers: ['*'],
+allowedIssuers: ["*"],

-type: 'ProofOfDaoRole',
+type: "ProofOfDaoRole",

-context: 'https://raw.githubusercontent.com/0xPolygonID/tutorial-examples/main/credential-schema/schemas-examples/proof-of-dao-role/proof-of-dao-role.jsonld',
+context:

 credentialSubject: {